Classical solution of path-dependent mean-field semilinear PDEs: Basic setup and It o calculus for functionals of both path and path-measure

-\begin{defi} Denote by $\FC( \hD )$ (or $\FC$ when there is no confusion), the subspace of $\FD$ which consists of all non-anticipative and continuous functionals.
-Furthermore, \begin{itemize} \item[(i)] $\FC^{1,1,1}$ ($\FC^{1,1,1}_s$, resp.) is the subset of $\FC$ whose element is continuously horizontally differentiable, (strongly, resp.) vertically differentiable w.r.t. both path and measure, with all derivatives being continuous; \\
+\begin{defi} Denote by $\FC( \hD )$ (or $\FC$ when there is no confusion), the subspace of $\FD$ which consists of all non-anticipative and continuous functionals with respect to the metric $d_p$ defined by \eqref{dp}.
+Furthermore, \begin{itemize} \item[(i)] $\FC^{1,1,1}$ ($\FC^{1,1,1}_s$, resp.) is the subset of $\FC$ whose element is continuously horizontally differentiable, (strongly, resp.) vertically differentiable w.r.t. both path and measure, with all derivatives being continuous with respect to the metric introduced in \eqref{productmetric};

-\item[(ii)]$\FC^{1,2,1}$ ($\FC^{1,2,1}_s$, resp.) is the subset of $ \FC^{1,1,1}$ ( $\FC^{1,1,1}_s$, resp.) whose element's derivative $\partial_{\ome} f(t,\cdot,\mu,\tome) $ ( $\partial_{\ome_\tau} f(t,\cdot,\mu,\tome)$, $\tau \le t,$ resp.), $(t,\ome, \mu,\tome)\in \hD \times \D$, is further vertically differentiable (strongly vertically differentiable at $(\tau,t, \ome)$, resp.), with all derivatives being continuous; \\
+\item[(ii)]$\FC^{1,2,1}$ ($\FC^{1,2,1}_s$, resp.) is the subset of $ \FC^{1,1,1}$ ( $\FC^{1,1,1}_s$, resp.) whose element's derivative $\partial_{\ome} f(t,\cdot,\mu,\tome) $ ( $\partial_{\ome_\tau} f(t,\cdot,\mu,\tome)$, $\tau \le t,$ resp.), $(t,\ome, \mu,\tome)\in \hD \times \D$, is further vertically differentiable (strongly vertically differentiable at $(\tau,t, \ome)$, resp.), with all derivatives being continuous;

 \item[(iii)]$\FC^{1,2,1,1}$ ($\FC^{1,2,1,1}_s$, resp.) is the subset of $ \FC^{1,2,1}$ ($\FC^{1,2,1}_s$, resp.) whose element's derivative functional $\partial_{\mu } f(t,\ome,\mu,\cdot) $ ( $\partial_{\mu_\tau} f(t,\ome,\mu,\cdot) $, $\tau \le t$, resp.), $(t,\ome,\mu, \tome)\in \hD \times \D$, is further vertically differentiable (strongly vertically differentiable at $(\tau,t,\tome)$, resp.), with all derivatives being continuous. \end{itemize} Moreover, denote by $\FC^{1,1,1}_p$ the subset of $\FC^{1,1,1}$ such that the functional and all its first order derivatives have at most polynomial growth in the path variable: there exists $k \in \Z^+$, such that for $\phi=f, \partial_t f , \partial_{\ome } f,$ $\psi=\partial_{\mu }f $ and any $K>0,$